Leo-Cidades/M68HC11-Colorizer/README.md

 # English

-Syntax highlighting extension for Visual Studio Code for M68HC11 assembly code.
+Syntax highlighting extension for Visual Studio Code for the microprocessor M68HC11.

 It highlights:
 - Mnemonics